StephanErb/multicrit/README.md

 `BiCritShortestPathAlgorithm.hpp` is the shortest path algorithm interface to be used by test and benchmarking clients.
 The actual algorithm is set and configured in `options.hpp`.

-1. `SeqLabelSetting.hpp`: Sequential state-of the art label setting algorithm.
-It stores labels in label sets implemented in `SeqLabelSet.hpp`.
+* `msp_classic/`: Various versions of a sequential state-of the art label setting algorithm.
-2. `ParetoSearch_sequential.hpp`: Implementation of the PaPaSearch algorithm of Sanders and Mandow [2013], i.e., a sequential label setting algorithm that is based on the novel idea to process all non-domianted labels within a single iteration.
-Depends on `ParetoQueue_sequential.hpp`.
+* `msp_pareto/`: Sequential and parallel implementation of the PaPaSearch algorithm of Sanders and Mandow [2013], i.e., a label setting algorithm that is based on the novel idea to process all non-domianted labels within a single iteration.
+The algorithm depends on the corresponding `ParetoQueue` implementation.
-3. `ParetoSearch_parallel.hpp`: Parallel Implementation of the PaPaSearch algorithm of Sanders and Mandow [2013].
-Depends on `ParetoQueue_parallel.hpp`.
-4. `datastructures\BTree.hpp`: In-memory B-tree with parallel and sequential bulk updates (insertions and deletions).
+* `datastructures/btree/`: In-memory B-tree with parallel and sequential bulk updates (insertions and deletions).
+The B-tree is central to our `ParetoQueue` implementation.

 ## Build